dotnet/runtime/docs/workflow/ci/coreclr-ci-health.md

 `Job`: Jobs are the smallest unit of work which happen on a unique machine.
 Jobs by default run in parallel, but may be set to depend on another job. **Every job executes its work on a unique machine**.

 `Steps`: Steps are the smallest unit of work, they generally correspond to one command that will happen in a job.
-Normally a job contains steps, all which execute serially.
+Normally a job contains steps, which execute serially.

 ## CI Overview